stykers/pagermaid/INSTALL.md

 # Installation

-Here are the installation instructions of PagerMaid, with support for a variation of init systems.
+Here are instructions you will need to get PagerMaid started, with support for various init systems.

 ## Quick start
 If your system is compatible with docker, and you want a